cracauer/cseekbench/README.md

 -h help

--l do an mlock(2) on the mmap'ed region.
+-l do a mlock(2) on the mmap'ed region.
 Has no effect when using seek/read.

 -m use mmap(2) instead of seek/read.
 The default is seek/read.
 The